 In order to be admitted to a supplementary subject, you have to be enrolled in a bachelor’s degree programme at a Danish university.
 Furthermore, the academic regulations of the bachelor’s degree programme have to allow for a combination with a supplementary subject.

 You also have to meet the admission requirements for the supplementary subject in question.
 You can familiarise yourself with the requirements on the Danish version of this page by clicking on Danish in the top right corner.

 Read more about admission to supplementary subjects.

 Linguistics teaching is a combination of presentations by teachers and students, exercises, seminars, assignments and projects.
 The contributions by teachers normally consist of going through one or more topics, but in most teaching sessions, students regularly contribute with presentations about selected topics or issues.
 The teaching takes place in both Danish and English.
-In addition, public lectures are held once a fortnight, where researchers and senior students present their ideas.
-These lectures add an extra edge to the academic environment and provide an opportunity for academic discussions in addition to those that take place during lessons.

 A supplementary subject in linguistics strengthens your academic profile with skills in the following areas:

 The supplementary subject in linguistics provides you with the following skills: